 Each year, schools are allocated a percentage of available funding based on the numbers of students eligible for free and reduced lunch; however, a child does not need to be registered in either of those programs to be a recipient of Principal's Fund.

 Rock-Aid is a food assistance program to distribute out of school nutrition to Rockingham County students and their families.
-For the current fiscal year, ROCKAID has total of $18,000 to provide fresh and shelf-stable food as well as grocery store gift cards to assist families in need with children.
+For the rest of the 2021 year, ROCKAID has total of $11,000 to provide fresh and shelf-stable food as well as grocery store gift cards to assist students and families in need with children.
+As of May 2021, 4,390 meals have been provided to students, children and their parents/caregivers.
+(Updated June 2021) Rock-Aid's strength is in community members who give so generously and our ability to respond within 24 hours of receiving a request for help.

-Rock-Aid is made possible through a partnership between Rockingham County Education Foundation, Good Stewards of Rockingham County and the Dan Riverkeeper, and Rockingham County Arts Council.
+Rock-Aid is made possible through a partnership between Rockingham County Education Foundation, Dan Riverkeeper, and Rockingham County Arts Council.
 Funds are raised though a Facebook live concert.

 Rock-Aid Major Supporter